statitica/easy-actions/README.md

 #### Troubleshooting
 The actions may not appear in your file manager right away.
 On my system they did, on another I had to restart the session manager (log out and then log in again).

+PDF to text conversion may not be completely accurate.
+This is dependent on the poppler-utils app, which has varying success rates.

 Script requests are more than welcome, as are contributions from the community.